cheesasaurus/v-rising-shard-police/README.md

   - optional, can be enabled/disabled. default enabled
 - strip shard buff from players when the placed shard is dropped on the ground
   - optional, can be enabled/disabled. default enabled
-- command (admin only) to strip shard buffs from all players or a specific player
-  - should create a system message for affected players
 - command (admin only) to reset shards (despawn placed shards, shard items in inventories, shard items on ground, etc) and return them to the bosses that originally hold them.
   - should strip shard buffs from all players
   - should create system message for all players